 When you do a ping test on a Windows 10 PC, you will see the results for four different ping tests.
 Each test will tell you the ping time in milliseconds (ms) and how many packets were received or lost.
 You will also see the minimum, maximum, and average ping response times.

-If one of your ping tests showed that packets were lost or one ping response took a lot longer than the others, it could be a sign that there is a problem with your connection.
+If one of your ping tests showed that packets were lost or one ping response took a lot longer than the others, it could be a sign of a problem with your connection.

 Common Ping Error Messages

 Here are the most common error messages you will see if your ping test returned failed results: